 Address: Plaça Reial & Pla de Palau

-Entry Fee: No
+Entry Fee: Free

-Covered by Passes?: N/A
+Covered by Passes: N/A

 Website: N/A

 In 1878, Gaudí was asked by the Barcelona City Council to present designs for a lamp post to provide gas street lighting.
-This was Gaudí’s first commission since graduation and he submitted two sets of designs, one for a lamp post with 6 arms and one for a lamp post with three arms.
+This was Gaudí’s first commission since graduation, and he submitted two sets of designs, one for a lamp post with 6 arms and one for a lamp post with three arms.

 The City Council erected only two of the 6-armed design lamp posts in Plaça Reial.
-However, 11 years later, they erected four more of his lamp posts, all the three-armed designs, two in Pla de Palau and a two in Passeig Nacional (later removed).
+However, 11 years later, they erected four more of his lamp posts, all the three-armed designs, two in Pla de Palau and two in Passeig Nacional (later removed).

 It is interesting that although the Barcelona City Council was one of his first patrons, they would ironically fight with Gaudí throughout his life about the designs of his buildings and his relaxed approach to city codes.